RETR0-OS/RETR0-OS/README.md

 - 🔐 **Face login:** Keeping your info safe.
 - ⚙️ **Streamlit UI:** Clean, no-fuss.
 - 🌐 **Runs local:** Edge/private LLMs for full privacy.

 ---

+### 🎨 DataCanvas – Paint Your Dataset!
+What if data science was as easy as MS Paint?
+- ✏️ "Draw" up to 5-d datasets visually to build synthetic data to feed your ML models rapidly!
+- 🏗️ Spring Boot + JS

+---